RabiaAbdurRehman/RabiaAbdurRehman/README.md

 I'm currently working on

 - Building a Flexible Multi-Step Onboarding Form
-- FullStackReference website(ComIT Internship)
+- Plant_detector(Project)
 - Abdur's blog

 I am currently learning

--And enrolled in software engineering bootcamp BrainStation
+- Machine Learning
+- Minecraft Education to use in the classroom

-- Complete Software Engineering Interview Course
+- Complete the Software Engineering Interview Course

-I am looking for some interships to practice my newly learned skills
+I am looking for some internships to practice my newly learned skills

-I love adventure and always like to  explore and experiment :world_map:.
+I love adventure and always like to  explore and experiment :world_map:

 <!--
 **RabiaAbdurRehman/RabiaAbdurRehman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.